ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 // @public
 export type JsonEditFailureReason = 'ignore' | 'inapplicable' | 'edited' | 'error';

-// Warning: (ae-forgotten-export) The symbol "IJsonCloneEditor" needs to be exported by the entry point index.d.ts
-//
 // @public
 export class JsonEditor implements IJsonCloneEditor {
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"